-How To Prevent Seams That Suck
+How To Sew Seams That Don’t Suck

 Being that seams really affect how our final garment looks, I thought it was very, very important to go over seams, being that we discussed different stitches in a previous post and it is ESSENTIAL that your seams don’t suck!